Verify Payment Plan Eligibility

 If you're enrolled in the payment plan, you may only receive a regular (Class D) driver's license.
 The SCDMV does not issue six-month commercial driver's licenses (CDL).
 If you hold a CDL and are interested in a six-month license, you must change to a regular driver's license to participate.
 Once you've completed your reinstatement fee payments, you may take any required tests to get your CDL back.

-You can get a regular driver's license back and keep your driving privileges if you pay all required fees before the six-month payment plan ends.
-This requires you to make application to renew your regular driver's license at an SCDMV office.
+You can get a regular driver's license back and keep your driving privileges if you pay all required fees before the six-month payment plan ends, and make application to renew your regular driver's license at an SCDMV office.

 Rules for the Six-month Driver's License